rajatguptakgp/practical_machine_learning/README.md

 Implementation of some machine learning algorithms
 ***

-The following algorithms are implemented:
+The following algorithms are implemented till date:
 1. Gaussian Mixture Models
 2. Density-based spatial clustering of applications with noise (DBSCAN)
 3. K-Means Clustering